deborasetton/city_search/README.md

 ## General description

-This is a Ruby on Rails API application which uses PostgreSQL as database (it requires the PostGIS and citext extensions).
+This is a Ruby on Rails API application which uses PostgreSQL for the database (it requires the PostGIS and citext extensions).

 The API contains a single endpoint, `suggestions`, which finds and scores